Table of Contents

 Some psychological scientists today claim that films erode emotions by making it appropriate to abuse and hurt other people.
 These days, people would rather watch others kill or injure themselves than get involved and prevent the action altogether because of media desensitizing sympathetic emotions.

 Sadly, as much as movies are trying to bring out the best in our society, they also tend to glorify mischief in the form of bribery, stealing, lying, and using unlawful means to get what you want.
-It is also contributing towards excessive use and search of pornographic content by minors.
+It is also contributing towards excessive use and search of adult content by minors.
 At the same time, parents are either unaware of the situation entirely or have no means to prevent their children from these acts.

 Short URL: https://ttw.tips/3f34m5r